 HELENA MAIA (Principal investigator)

 Maria Helena Maia organized several international conferences linked to the research projects she is involved in, among which: Surveys on Vernacular Architecture.
 Their significance in 20th century architectural culture (May 2013), Dramatic Architectures.
 Places of Drama – Drama for Places (November 2014), Southern Modernisms.
-Critical stances through regional appropriations (February 2015); Photography & Modern Architecture (2015).
+Critical stances through regional appropriations (February 2015); Photography & Modern Architecture (2015); Revisiting Post-CIAM Generation.
+Debates, proposals and intellectual framework (2019).